 Curvature-generation and sensing are likely intrinsically coupled mechanisms.
-BAR proteins that can induce curvature could also sense curvature: there could be feedback between membrane-sensing and generation.
-In the case of Rvs, that the complex localizes to sites after membrane tubes are formed shows that Rvs localizes once membrane curvature is established.
+BAR proteins that can induce curvature could also sense curvature: there could be feedback between curvature-sensing and generation.
+In the case of Rvs, the complex localizes to sites once membrane curvature is established.
 Whether this localization is dependent on membrane curvature, recognized by the BAR domain is not known.